 It’s been the usual quiet Monday morning routine of easing into a day off with a pot of coffee and a tour through a handful of blogs and news sites.
 But for whatever reason, today is a day when I have been struck by the uncomfortable absurdity of life in the digital age.
 Across the top of one major newspaper’s site is a large red arrow with an ever-rotating banner that informs me of what is “Trending” today.
-Conveniently arrayed for me are the stories and photo galleries and surveys and videos and articles that are being the most greedily devoured by the denizens of the twenty-first century with our insatiable online appetites, always in search of the next interesting cyber-morsel to pin or share or tweet.
+Conveniently arrayed for me are the stories and photo galleries and surveys and videos and articles that are being the most greedily devoured by the denizens of the twenty-first century with our insatiable appetites, always in search of the next interesting cyber-morsel to pin or share or tweet.
 This is what the cool kids are looking at today and, presumably, this is what I should be interested in and clicking on as well.

 How laughably ridiculous.
 How utterly and tragically absurd.
 “Israel and Gaza” right beside “Bieber fever and the American Music Awards.”
 “Mitt Romney” beside “NHL Lockout.”
 “David Petraeus” beside “Blue Jays trade.”
 They’re all lined up in nice neat row for us in order of their popularity.
 We’re free to take our pick.
-Precious human lives being ripped apart by bombs and rockets and inhumane policies… or a spoiled, meagerly talented Canadian pop star and what he wore at an awards show?
+Precious human lives being ripped apart by bombs and rockets and inhumane policies… or a spoiled, meagrely talented Canadian pop star and what he wore at an awards show?
 The political machinations of the most powerful nation on earth… or the juicy intrigue produced by a bunch of squabbling millionaires trying to figure out how to split up the goodies they get from playing a child’s game?
-A powerful military man who couldn’t behave himself in the bedroom… or yet more news about those who has gotten stupidly rich playing games to distract the rest of us on TV?
+A powerful military man who couldn’t behave himself in the bedroom… or yet more news about those who have gotten stupidly rich playing games to distract the rest of us on TV?

 It’s all popular, after all.
 It’s all passed through our collective filter to sift out the boring, the irrelevant, the tedious, the complicated, or the just plain depressing.
 The work has already been done for you.
 The most attractive options are already laid out.
 Right there at the top of the screen—you don’t even have to waste precious time onerously scrolling down the page!
 Just take your pick.
 And don’t worry, if you don’t like what you choose, another tasty option is only a convenient click away.